-Mass goers in Ballyconnell, Co Cavan last Sunday, were stunned after their parish priest tried to introduce morality into a sermon.
+Mass goers in Ballyconnell, Co Cavan last Sunday, were stunned when their parish priest tried to introduce morality into a sermon.

 “People round here love a good old fashioned sermon,” said one man who left early in disgust, “’tis a great escape from everyday life.”

-“Stories about five hundred lads sharing a loaf is great fun like,” he added, “or Jesus beating the lard outta the fellas he owed money to?
-But them fancy, Dublin-style sermons don’t go down too well!”
+“Stories about five hundred lads sharing a loaf a bread is great fun like,” he added, “or the time Jesus helped an old woman give up the fags?
+Another classic is tha wan about him batin’ the lard outta the fellas he owed money ta?
+But them fancy, Dublin-style sermons don’t go down too well around here!”

-“God’s house is no place for talk about legal niceties.
-Didn’t Jesus himself die on the cross to keep that sort a thing out of his home!”
+“God’s house is no place for talk about who kidnapped who.
+Didn’t Jesus himself die on the cross to keep that sort a thing out of his holy home!”

 “God save our lord”, she screamed, as she got into her car, “and let the pair a them lead us not into temptation or the holy ghost will abandon us, now and at the hour of our deaths amen”.